facelessSudan/WindowsBasics/Readme.md

 4. Waiting for the thread to finish execution (with timeout)
 5. Verifying that the DLL was loaded succesfully.

-*caveat*
+**caveat**
-This method id reliable but more detectable by security software.
+This method is reliable but more detectable by security software.

 **QueueUserAPC (APC)**
 The QueueUserAPC method works by: